soto-project/soto/README.md

 ## Using AWSSDKSwift

 AWS Swift Modules can be imported into any swift project.
-Each module provides a struct that can be initialized, with instance methods to call AWS services.
+Each module provides a service struct that can be initialized with AWS credentials, and some configuration options.
+This struct also contains the instance methods that correspond to the AWS service REST apis.
 See [documentation](#documentation) for details on specific services.

 Each aws-sdk-swift command returns a [swift-nio](https://github.com/apple/swift-nio) `EventLoopFuture`.
 An `EventLoopFuture` _is not_ the response of the command, but rather a container object that will be populated with the response sometime later.
 In this manner calls to AWS do not block the main thread.
 It is recommended you familiarise yourself with the swift-nio [documentation](https://apple.github.io/swift-nio/docs/current/NIO/), specifically [EventLoopFuture](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) if you want to take full advantage of aws-sdk-swift.